Svensson-Lab/AlphaLigand/README.md

 1. `logdir` is directory to write logs to, same as outdir by default

 ### Compute MSAs
 If you wish to only (pre)compute MSAs for a given directory of fasta sequences, run the `compute_msa_parallel` script.
 [Link to precomputed MSAs](https://drive.google.com/file/d/1CzcO4JfKO8NrnVQvIKIQTCn__ha1ZWly/view?usp=share_link).
-Then after editing to file according to the "Inputs" heading, you can call `bash compute_msa_parallel`.
+Then after editing the file according to the "Inputs" heading, you can call `bash compute_msa_parallel`.

 ### Predictions
 For predictions, you also need to provide a path to the alphafold installation in the "installation_dir" variable in the `predict_structures.sh` file.
 Such as: "/home/groups/katrinjs/alphafold-2.2.0/".
 The run_alphafold.py script here will be used to generate predictions.
 If you don't have alphafold installed, you can do so by cloning Deepmind's [repository](https://github.com/deepmind/alphafold).